roger-frybarger/rogers-math-whiteboard/README.md

 # Project Title

-One Paragraph of project description goes here
+Roger's Math Whiteboard is a simple Electron App written in pure HTML5, JavaScript, and CSS; which is intended to suit the speciffic needs of math teachers.
+It is intended to be used while presenting course material on a touchscreen or similar device.
+In its current form, it is best described as a multi-page image editor with some additional features that suit the needs of the intended audience.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of Roger's Math Whiteboard up and running on your local machine for development and testing purposes.

 ### Prerequisites